 1970 - She receives the Spingarn Medal, the NAACP's highest honour.

 1977 - Parks' husband Raymond dies.
 Her mother dies in 1980.

 1980 - She receives the prestigious Martin Luther King Jr. Award.
-Parks will also receive a lifetime achievement award from the American Public Transit Association and the International Freedom Conductor Award from the National Underground Railroad Freedom Centre.
+Parks also receives a lifetime achievement award from the American Public Transit Association and the International Freedom Conductor Award from the National Underground Railroad Freedom Centre.

 1987 - With the help of Elaine Eason Steele, Parks founds the Rosa and Raymond Parks Institute for Self-Development, which provides scholarships and guidance to young African-Americans.